frothkoetter/cdw/README.md

 -----
 ## Lab 3 - Iceberg Tables

-Run “CREATE TABLE AS SELECT” queries to create full ACID ORC type of the tables.
+Run “CREATE TABLE AS SELECT” queries to create full features ICEBERG v2 type of the tables.
 This creates curated versions of the data which are optimal for BI usage.

-*Do all these steps in * **“iceberg.db\_user001”..”db\_user020”** *unless otherwise noted.*
+*Do all these steps in * **“iceberg.db\_user001”..”db\_user020”**

 ```sql
 -- 1. Airlines Table